Part Seven (The Pacific): Plot

 In October 1944, the 5th Marine Regiment continues the campaign at Peleliu.
 Haldane gives them instructions to prepare to move to Bloody Nose Ridge the following day.
 In Kansas City, Missouri, Basilone continues his war bonds tour.
 However, Basilone is still haunted by the memories of war, impacting his performance at golf.

 Jones and Burgin lead the Marines to the ridge, facing multiple gunfire encounters.
-Sledge tries to care for a blind Leyden, but is almost killed by a Japanese with a sword until he shoots him at close range.
-Despite the casualties, the unit is ordered to continue in the Hills, where more soldiers die.
+Sledge tries to care for a temporarily-blinded Leyden, but is almost killed by a Japanese with a sword until he shoots him at close range.
+Despite the casualties, the unit is ordered to continue in the Hills, where more Marines die.
 As they retrieve the fallen, Jones passes away from his wounds, and Burgin announces that Haldane died as well when a Japanese sniper shot him while assessing the area of Hill 140, devastating the unit.

 Sledge continues losing motivation during fight.
 He almost removes the gold teeth from a dead Japanese soldier, until Snafu points out the germs inside them, prompting Sledge to instead take his insignia.
 With the unit finally winning the airfield, they depart the island.
-In Pavuvu, Sledge is still disturbed by the events at Peleliu, and decides to join his unit in swimming naked at the beach.
+In Pavuvu, Sledge is still disturbed by the events at Peleliu.
+When they return, they find American Red Cross nurses casually offering the soldiers grapefruit juice, stunning Sledge with the sheer dissonance.
+Haldane's replacement, 2nd Lt.
+Robert "Mac" MacKenzie, mistakes this for Sledge ogling the nurse and lightly teases him about it, but stops when Sledge looks at him.
+Afterwards, Sledge decides to join his unit in skinny dipping at the beach.